This article explains how to capture information about a potential client during an initial enquiry.

 - The final section of the form is where you record the outcome of the enquiry.
 You may need to save your progress and come back later to add the outcome.
 There are a range of options, from none, to providing information to converting the enquiry to a client.
 Some of the key options are described in the table below.

-Uses the information provided in the enquiry to automatically create an intake record.
+Uses information in the enquiry to create an intake record.
 This can be used for further assessment before making an individual a full client.
+This option only works if you have not already converted the enquiry into a client.
+The Client's Last Name field must be filled in for this option.

 Find out how to convert an enquiry into an intake record.

-Uses the information provided in the enquiry to automatically create a client contact record.
+Uses information in the enquiry to create a client record.
 This option only works if you have not previously converted the client to intake.
+The Client's Last Name field must be filled in for this option.

 Find out how to create a client from an enquiry.